PixelClear/PixelClear.github.io/_posts/2019-01-26-Rvalue-Reference-Move-Semantics.markdown

 **Introduction**
 =====================================================================================================================================
-Looks like this is long post but dont worry we are going to kill it one at time.
-Before actually looking into what is rvalue and rvalue references are we should look into what problem they are trying to solve.
+Before actually looking into "what is rvalue and rvalue references" are we should look into what problem they are trying to solve.

-**Implementing Move Semantics **
+**Implementing Move Semantics**
 =====================================================================================================================================
 Suppose there is no rvalue references.
-Lets see how assignment operator will look like this
+Lets see how assignment operator will look like and how it will behave

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 X& X::operator=(X const& rhs)